microsoft/DeepSpeed/docs/_tutorials/ulysses-offload.md

 tags: training ultra long context language model with fully pipelined distributed transformer
 ---

-DeepSpeed Ulysses-Offload is a system of chunking and offloading long-context transformer model training scheme built on top of [ZeRO](/tutorials/zero/) and [DeepSpeed-Ulysses](https://github.com/microsoft/DeepSpeed/blob/master/blogs/deepspeed-ulysses/README.md).
+DeepSpeed Ulysses-Offload is a system of chunking and offloading long-context transformer model training scheme built on top of [ZeRO](/tutorials/zero/) and [DeepSpeed Ulysses](https://github.com/microsoft/DeepSpeed/blob/master/blogs/deepspeed-ulysses/README.md).
 It adopts Fully Pipeliend Distributed Transformer (FPDT) which enables 2M context size training on 8B models with only 4 GPUs, and 4M context size training on 70B models with 32 GPUs.
 Read our [Ulysses-Offload blog](https://github.com/microsoft/DeepSpeed/blob/master/blogs/ulysses-offload/README.md) and [paper](https://arxiv.org/pdf/2408.16978) to learn more!

 We recommend that you read the tutorials on [Getting Started](/getting-started/), [ZeRO](/tutorials/zero/)  and [Megatron-DeepSpeed](/tutorials/megatron/) before stepping through this tutorial.